Vladimir Petlyakov

 The resulting aircraft, the Pe-2, which went into serial production at the Kazan Aviation Plant, proved to be one of the most successful designs of World War II.
-Petlyakov was released in 1940, and was awarded a Stalin Prize in 1941.
-At Kazan, Petlyakov faced increasing difficulties, with many of his trained technicians and machinists conscripted into the Soviet military and sent to the front lines, which adversely affected the quality of production aircraft.
-He protested to Soviet senior leadership, and was on his way to Moscow in January 1942 (flying in a Pe-2), when he died in an air crash near Arzamas.
+Petlyakov, released from the Gulag in 1940, was awarded a Stalin Prize (First Class) in 1941.

+At Kazan he faced increasing difficulties, with many of his trained technicians and machinists conscripted into the Soviet military and sent to the front lines, which adversely affected the quality of aircraft production.
+He protested to Soviet senior leadership, and while on his way to Moscow in January 1942 (flying in a Pe-2) he died in an air crash near Arzamas.
 His grave is at the Arskoe Cemetery in Kazan.

-Vladimir Petlyakov received the Stalin prize (1941) and was awarded two Orders of Lenin and an Order of the Red Star.
+Vladimir Petlyakov received a Stalin prize (1941) and was awarded two Orders of Lenin and an Order of the Red Star.